-Please note: Weather conditions may delay the departure time of your cruise, or in extreme cases your cruise may be cancelled.
-This is rare, but such delays may not be known until your group's arrival in Halong Bay.
+Please note: Weather conditions such as mist, fog, wind, rain and storms may delay the departure time of your cruise, or in some cases your cruise may be cancelled.
+Notifications of any delays or cancellations may not be known until your group's arrival in Halong Bay.
 If your cruise is cancelled after your arrival in Halong Bay, you will have lunch in Halong City and return to Hanoi.
 If notification of the cruise cancellation is given prior to your departure for Halong Bay an alternative day trip will be arranged to Hoa Lu and Tam Coc or 'Halong Bay on Land', an area located approximately 2 hours from Hanoi.
+Our guides will make every effort to inform the group at the earliest possible moment should there be any itinerary changes.

-Halong Bay - Compared to the landscape of the limestone islets of Guilin in China and Phang Nga in southern Thailand, Halong Bay harbours some of the most stunning scenery in Vietnam.
-Unique rock sculptures jut out dramatically from the clear emerald waters of the Gulf of Tonkin and numerous grottoes have created an enchanting, timeless world.
+Halong Bay - Compared to the landscape of the limestone islets of Guilin in China and Krabi in southern Thailand, Halong Bay shares a common border with China in the north and harbours some of the most stunning scenery in Vietnam.
+Unique rock sculptures jut out dramatically from the clear emerald waters of the Gulf of Tonkin and numerous grottoes have created an enchanting, timeless world, looking out onto the horizon with the sails of the junks and sampans completing the picture.